The Redactor editor can be themed with CSS. Most themes only affect the editor and toolbar, but custom themes can also change the content styling.

 The dark mode works best with the

 When toggling the default theme, that switches to the dark theme.
-The redactor2 and pride themes have different dark toolbar styles.
+The other themes have their own dark styles which may be slightly different.

 Toggling the dark theme does not have any effect.